-We are a development stage medical device company that is developing a proprietary technology platform to minimize noise and artifacts from cardiac recordings during electrophysiology studies, where signals that measure electrical activity of the heart, such as electrocardiograms and electrograms, are measured.
-These signals are also evaluated during ablation, a procedure that involves delivery of energy through the tip of a catheter that scars or destroys heart tissue in order to correct heart rhythm disturbances.
+We are a development stage medical device company that is developing a proprietary biomedical signal processing technology platform to extract information from physiologic signals.
+Our initial emphasis is on providing intracardiac signal information to electrophysiologists during electrophysiology (EP) studies and catheter ablation of atrial fibrillation (AF) and ventricular tachycardia (VT).
+Catheter ablation is a procedure that involves delivery of energy through the tip of a catheter that scars or destroys heart tissue in order to correct heart rhythm disturbances.
 Our product under development, the PURE (Precise Uninterrupted Real-time evaluation of Electrograms) EP System, is a surface electrocardiogram and intracardiac multichannel recording and analysis system that acquires, processes and displays electrocardiogram and electrograms required during electrophysiology studies and ablation procedures.
 The PURE EP System is intended to be used in addition to existing electrophysiology recorders.
 We believe that data provided by the PURE EP System will increase the workload ability and enhance the capabilities of the typical electrophysiology laboratory.